Journal of Cell Science

 During meiosis, cohesion between sister chromatids is required for normal levels of homologous recombination, maintenance of chiasmata and accurate chromosome segregation during both divisions.
 In Drosophila, null mutations in the ord gene abolish meiotic cohesion, although how ORD protein promotes cohesion has remained elusive.
 We show that SMC subunits of the cohesin complex colocalize with ORD at centromeres of ovarian germ-line cells.
 In addition, cohesin SMCs and ORD are visible along the length of meiotic chromosomes during pachytene and remain associated with chromosome cores following DNase I digestion.
 In flies lacking ORD activity, cohesin SMCs fail to accumulate at oocyte centromeres.
 Although SMC1 and SMC3 localization along chromosome cores appears normal during early pachytene in ord mutant oocytes, the cores disassemble as meiosis progresses.
 These data suggest that cohesin loading and/or accumulation at centromeres versus arms is under differential control during Drosophila meiosis.
 Our experiments also reveal that the alpha-kleisin C(2)M is required for the assembly of chromosome cores during pachytene but is not involved in recruitment of cohesin SMCs to the centromeres.
 We present a model for how chromosome cores are assembled during Drosophila meiosis and the role of ORD in meiotic cohesion, chromosome core maintenance and homologous recombination.

 Khetani, Radhika S. and Bickel, Sharon E., "Regulation of Meiotic Cohesion and Chromosome Core Morphogenesis during Pachytene in Drosophila Oocytes" (2007).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Published works by Dartmouth faculty.
 1736.